mkgeomatics/mkgeomatics.github.com/source/about/index.markdown

 I am currently working as a GIS Analyst at the Seattle-based environmental engineering firm, [RIDOLFI Inc](http://www.ridolfi.com).
-I coordinate with a wide-variety of agency and tribal government clients, working on GIS development and spatial analysis project.
+I coordinate with a wide-variety of agency and tribal government clients, working on GIS development and spatial analysis projects.
 In addition to my external clients, I act as the primary GIS support for a staff of twenty-some environmental scientists and engineers.
 I enjoy creating tools that help empower decision makers and domain knowledge experts to directly access their data, removing the